Certificate of Destruction for Saint Paul Businesses

 About Saint Paul

-Minnesota's capital hosts the State Capitol, Ramsey County Government, and a dense concentration of regulated industries requiring documented digital media destruction.
-Major employers include UnitedHealth Group (Fortune Global 500 #10), Ecolab (Fortune 500, Saint Paul headquarters), U.S. Bancorp (13,000+ MN employees), and 3M — organizations whose compliance obligations make defensible certificates of destruction non-negotiable.
-The University of St. Thomas (9,121 students), Hamline University, Macalester College, and Saint Paul College generate significant annual IT equipment turnover requiring FERPA-aware destruction documentation.
-According to the UN's 2024 Global E-Waste Monitor, 62 million tonnes of e-waste were generated globally in 2022 with only 22.3% properly collected and recycled — underscoring why certified disposal partners matter.
-STS Electronic Recycling provides R2v3 certified certificates of destruction serving healthcare systems, state agencies, Fortune 500 operations, and educational institutions throughout Ramsey County and the greater Twin Cities metro.
+Saint Paul hosts the State Capitol, Ramsey County Government, and major employers including UnitedHealth Group (Fortune Global 500 #10), Ecolab (Fortune 500, Saint Paul HQ, 48,000+ employees), U.S. Bancorp (13,000+ MN employees), and 3M — organizations whose compliance obligations require defensible destruction certificates.
+Per the UN's 2024 Global E-Waste Monitor, 62 million tonnes of e-waste were generated globally in 2022 with only 22.3% formally recycled — reinforcing why Saint Paul organizations need R2v3 certified partners.
+When evaluating IT asset disposition vendors, compliance officers at organizations like Ecolab (48,000+ employees) and U.S. Bancorp prioritize R2v3 certification, NAID AAA credentials, and serial-number-specific audit documentation.
+STS Electronic Recycling delivers certified certificates of destruction for healthcare systems, state agencies, Fortune 500 enterprises, and educational institutions across Ramsey County.

 Related Saint Paul Services

-Comprehensive IT asset destruction and disposal solutions for Saint Paul and Ramsey County organizations
+R2v3 certified IT asset destruction and disposal documentation for Saint Paul and Ramsey County

 Core Destruction Services